Filszu/habit-tracker/readme.md

 ---

 ## 📜 License
-This project is licensed under the MIT License.
+This project is licensed under the Freeware License.

 ---